-The whole coming-up-with-ideas part is what often knocks us out before the opening bell even rings.
+But the thought of generating content ideas on a regular basis often knocks us out before the opening bell even rings.

 You’re stuck with limited material when you need to develop many different articles that help boxers and boxing enthusiasts find your merchandise.

 Instead of “throwing in the towel” and losing a marketing opportunity, view your situation from a creative perspective.
 Learn how to write articles fast by having a big list of ideas ready to go.

 With that in mind, here are 16 ways a boxing equipment business could approach blog post writing.
-Note that each idea below can be reused and applied to your niche to make your blog a fresh and valuable resource in your industry.
+Note that each idea below can be applied to your niche to make your website a fresh resource in your industry.

-Focus on products
+Focus on the value of products

-- Customer Testimonials.
 After you’ve posted articles that spotlight each of your products, create complementary posts with testimonials about those products.
 Link the new posts to relevant old posts.

-Share your business’ story
+Share your company’s story

-- Philosophical Outlook.
 Use your blog to describe your mission statement in a personable way.
 The casual tone that is appropriate on your blog allows you to make professional jargon more understandable.
 Why do you make and sell boxing equipment?
 What problems do your products fix?
 Why is your quality unparalleled?

 Discuss important events